ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage IV ActivFORMS: Evolution Adaptation Goals Feedback Loop

-When a new (or updated) requirement is formulated, the designer needs to specify a new adaptation goal, update the MAPE models, and design new quality models and integrate these with the other feedback loop models.
-Translating a new requirement to an adaptation goal and specifying new models to deal with this new goal are domain-specific activities (similar to the activities in Stage I).
-Next, the designer needs to verify the updated MAPE models to ensure that the feedback loop complies with the correctness properties (applying the activities of Stage I).
+ActivFORMS-ta offers basic support for on-the-fly changes of the adaptation goals and MAPE models.
+When a new (or updated) requirement is formulated, the designer needs to specify a new adaptation goal, update the MAPE models, design new quality models and integrate these with the other feedback loop models.
+ActivFORMS support the designer in these tasks with its MAPE model templates, including the specification of new goals exploiting the Knowledge and adjusted MAPE models using the templates of the MAPE models.
+Next, the designer needs to verify the updated MAPE models to ensure that the feedback loop complies with the correctness properties.
 This verification typically requires an update of the stub models.
+The MAPE model templates, in particular the set of properties, support the designer with specifying properties.
 The generic properties that require an instantiation for the domain at hand ($Pr8$, $Pr9$, and $Pr11$) may also need to be extended.
-In ActivFORMSi, the Uppaal tool \cite{tutorial04} is used to specify and verify the evolved feedback loop model. \\
+In ActivFORMS-ta, the Uppaal tool~\cite{tutorial04} is used to specify and verify the evolved feedback loop model. \\

-\textbf{Example 8.} We show how the designer can dynamically add the latency requirement as an additional adaptation goal to DeltaIoT.
+\textbf{Example 9.} We show how the designer can dynamically add the latency requirement as an additional adaptation goal to DeltaIoT.
 Recall from Section \ref{section:iot} that DeltaIoT has a third additional requirement that needs to be activated at runtime: \textit{R3.
 The average latency of packets should be less than 5\% of the cycle time.} This new requirement can be translated to an adaptation goal as follows:

 \lstset{caption={Definition of adaptation goal for latency},label=q-l}

 {\ttfamily

 }